Bear Mountain

 Views galore from the various logging cuts we passed through despite the cold windy day.

-Brian and I at the canister and sign (rare to see signs on bushwhack peaks, nowadays) on the summit of Bear Mountain (elevation: 3200 feet).
+Brian and I at the canister and old sign on the summit of Bear Mountain, elevation 3220 feet.

 Kris getting a snack on the summit of Bear Mountain as we prepare to follow our tracks back out and back to the car.

-The views from a logging cut of Owls Cliff and Mount Tremont, with Mount Carrigain in between the two (and in the clouds).
+The views from a logging cut of Mount Carrigain in between Owls Cliff and Mount Tremont

 The views from a logging cut of the Mount Paugus, Mount Passaconaway, Hedgehog Mountain, Potash Mountain, East Sleeper, West Sleeper, the Tripyramids and Scaur Peak as the sun makes an appearance on the hike back to the car.

 A fairly quick round trip hike/bushwhack through mainly open woods on a windy, cold winter day.
-We saw several snowmobiles zoom by on Bear Notch Road, even though it is supposed to be closed to them due to the low snow conditions (which helped us out immensely) as we wore Microspikes or bare booted for the entire trip.
+We saw several snowmobiles zoom by on Bear Notch Road, even though it is supposed to be closed due to the low snow conditions.
+We wore Microspikes, or bare booted, for the entire trip.
 It is good hiking with Kris as usual, and after we changed quickly and threw our gear in his car, we headed into Lincoln for some nice after hike food.

 No comments: